 If you wish to include the learning objectives that will be used on your IDEA course evaluations, you may do so here (see below for examples).

-- Optional Content: A mapping of the Student Learning Outcomes to the IDEA Objective is optional.
+- Required Content: A mapping of the Student Learning Outcomes to the IDEA Objective.
 Here is an example: